 About the home

 There's great quality, comfort and style in this very centrally located luxury home on Alva Street.
 Recently converted from an office by its discerning owners, you'll notice the quality as soon as you walk into the apartment through the private entrance.
-There are herringbone parquet floors and Farrow and Ball shades throughout.
+There are herringbone parquet floors and Farrow and Ball shades throughout.&

 Heated environmentally by an air source heat pump, this home is very well insulated to be warm and cosy in winter and cool in the summer.
 The star of the show is the new glazed extension forming the kitchen and dining area within the main living space.
-Here you'll find a sleek, well equipped kitchen and a dining table seating six comfortable.
+Here you'll find a sleek, well equipped kitchen and a dining table seating six comfortably.
 There's a Nespresso machine and everything you'll need to prepare meals at home, but being this central and with such an amazing choice of eateries on the doorstep, you may eat out a lot.
 There's a glazed door into the small private patio garden.
-In the attractive living space you'll find comfy seating, books and a smart TV.
+In the attractive living space you'll find comfy seating, books and a smart TV.&

 The three bedrooms all have very comfortable kingsize beds and great quality bedding, so you should sleep well here.
 The master bedroom has a door into the fabulous Jack and Jill blue bathroom which has a shower over the bath and very attractive Moroccan tiles.
 This bathroom can also be accessed from the hallway.
 There's a lovely bedroom with an ensuite shower room at the back of the apartment and the third bedroom is smaller, but still has a comfy kingsize bed.
-There's a utility room off the hallway.
+There's a utility room off the hallway.&

 A well behaved dog is welcome to stay here too.
-Please read the Home Truths for details.
+Please read the Home Truths for details.&

-Whether you're here on holiday or need temporary accommodation, you're going to love staying in Alva Street.
+Whether you're here on holiday or need temporary accommodation, you're going to love staying in Alva Street.&

 Princes Street for shopping, dining and Princes Street Gardens - 3 minutes